Eus tourism & sightseeing

-As you arrive you see one of the best views of Eus, from below the village on the main road between Prades and Perpignan.
-Eus is also said to be the village in France that gets more sun than any other - perhaps others claim the same but it does suggest it's a sunny spot (and it was when we visited)!
+Running down the slopes of a hill in the Pyreneean foothills, Eus is classified as one of the 'most beautiful villages of France'.
+It is also said to be the village in France that gets more sun than any other - I'm not sure if other villages make the same claim but it does suggest it's a sunny spot (and it was when we visited)!

 To visit nearby

 The Abbey of St Michel de Cuxa is nearby (south of Prades) and has a crypt and belltower dating to the 11th century and ruins of a 12th century cloister.
 If you can visit in spring when there is a wonderful collection of irises to see.

 In fact there are several places of interest nearby in the valley of the Tet river with abbeys and villages and natural scenic highlights and we suggest you allow a day to explore.
 See our guide to the valley of the Tet river for details.

 If you continue south-west from Eus you quickly enter the Natural Regional Park of the Catalan Pyrenees which has many scenic highlights to enjoy.

 Map of Eus and places to visit

 Visit near Eus with France This Way reviews

 ... or see ALL recommended places to visit in Pyrenees-Orientales

 Eus is classified as a one of the most beautiful village in France (plus beau villages)